pburkholder/eponymous-principles/presentation.md

 And laws to look forward to in a future version

+* Goodhart's Law
 * Overton Window
 * G.I.
 Joe Fallacy
 * Dunning Kruger
 * Metcalf's Law
 * Parkinson's Law
-* Goodhart's Law

-### And thank you to Usenix and the SRECon organizers
+### And thank you to Usenix & the SRECon organizers

 ---